Alas I, an art historian, had been to Hobart many times and had never heard of Claudio Alcorso’s gallery.

 Let me also mention The Henry Jones Art Hotel which became Australia’s first dedicated art hotel when it opened in 2004.
 The hotel’s location, on Hobart’s waterfront, dates back to 1804 and is based in a former jam factory.
 And who was this Henry Jones?
 Recently arrived from Britain, young Mr Jones purchased a share of a jam factory in Hobart in 1889.
 From those rather modest beginnings, he rose to fame as an entrepreneur spanning five continents.
 His investments ranged from jam and fruit to timber, mining and shipping.
 His success was epitomised by the company’s most famous jam brand, IXL, deriving from Henry’s mantra: “I excel in all the products I make”.
 IXL was the only jam I ate for the first 20 years of my life.

-There are 56 suites and 300 artworks in the Henry Jones Art Hotel, all expressing the hotel’s role as a fusion of art, heritage, tradition and nature.
+There are 56 suites & 300 artworks in the Henry Jones Art Hotel, showing the hotel’s role as a fusion of art, heritage, tradition and nature.
 Exterior and interior space present art as part of the hotel’s function and its beauty.
 Most suites have opening windows and close harbour views, while others overlook the stunning glass atrium and reveal glimpses of the old jam factory interior.
 Visitors to Hobart love the luxurious combination of history, colonial architecture and modern art space on Hobart’s bustling waterfront.